kangasta/two-to-seven-triple-draw/README.md

 ## Documentation

+This package provides two classes: Card and Hand.
+Card class implements logic for comparing and handling cards, which are passed around as integers.
+Hand class implements logit for comparing and solving poker hands, which are created from arrays of integers.

 ### Card

 Card provides static methods `Card.getSuit(num)`, `Card.getValue(num)`, `Card.compare(a, b)`.
 The `Card.compare(...)` method can be used to sort cards from high to low.